Artisan Entertainment

 Artisan Entertainment (formerly known as U.S.A.
 Home Video, International Video Entertainment (IVE) and LIVE Entertainment) was an American film studio and home video company.
-It was considered one of the largest mini-major film studios until it was purchased by later mini-major film studio Lions Gate Entertainment in 2003.
+It was founded in 1983 and was considered one of the largest mini-major film studios until it merged with later mini-major film studio Lions Gate Entertainment on December 15, 2003.
 At the time of its acquisition, Artisan had a library of thousands of films developed through acquisition, original production, and production and distribution agreements.
 Its headquarters and private screening room were located in Santa Monica, California.
 It also had an office in Tribeca in Manhattan, New York.

-The company owned the home video rights to the film libraries of Republic Pictures, ITC Entertainment, EMI Films, Gladden Entertainment, Miramax Films, Hemdale Film Corporation, The Shooting Gallery, and Carolco Pictures before it went defunct.
+The company owned the home video rights to the film libraries of Republic Pictures, ITC Entertainment, Gladden Entertainment, Miramax Films, Hemdale Film Corporation, The Shooting Gallery, and Carolco Pictures before it became defunct.

 Artisan's releases included Requiem for a Dream, Pi, Killing Zoe, The Blair Witch Project, Grizzly Falls, Startup.com, Novocaine, and National Lampoon's Van Wilder.